What’s the difference between an ocean liner and a cruise ship?

 Speed

 Generally speaking, ocean liners are faster than cruise ships.
 This is essential in order to keep their schedules.
-Ocean liners need to be fast enough to cover long distances and not be slowed down by rough or inclement weather.
+Ocean liners needed great speed to cover long distances and not be slowed down by rough or inclement weather.
 Passenger ships competed for the illustrious Blue Riband, awarded for the fastest eastbound and westbound transatlantic crossings.
-The last ocean liner to win it was the SS United States, when she captured it in 1952 from RMS Queen Mary.
+SS United States captured the prize in 1952 from RMS Queen Mary, and remains the fastest ocean liner of all time.

 Cruise ships have schedules too, of course, but the demands aren’t usually as tight.
 They generally cover much shorter distances than the 3,000+ miles from Southampton to New York.
 Itineraries generally have some buffer time built in before the ship needs to depart (much to the relief of pier runners everywhere).